JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setTaskDueDate.startOperation({ taskId, dueDate })`

 Set the due date of a task.
-The due date is the last day that the address assigned the `WORKER_ROLE` can submit the task deliverable.
+The due date is the last day that the address assigned the task `WORKER` role can submit the task deliverable.

 **Input**